Journey to Pascha

 • Describe Jesus’ act of washing the disciples’ feet as an example of humility

-• Contrast the sinful woman with Judas
+• Contrast the sinful woman (who anoints the feet of Christ) with Judas

 • Relate the Last Supper to our reception of Holy Communion